-- oversee the proper conduct of assessments, including invigilation of examinations; - ensure security in all matters pertaining to assessment materials; - ensure that all assessment entries are notified to the Council by the required date(s); - ensure that assessment results are communicated to the appropriate committees and Academic Council - ensure that examination question papers and appropriate assessment rubrics are prepared by internal assessors, sent in good time for approval by External Examiner(s) and printed in good time; - ensure that appropriate examination accommodation arrangements are made for each student with an individual support need; - ensure that assignments and examination answer scripts are examined by Internal and External Examiner(s) and that results for each student are made available for meetings of the Examinations Board for the programme; - ensure that accurate records with regard to continuous assessment are maintained and made available to External Examiner(s); - liaise with the Manager of Academic Affairs to ensure proper arrangements are made for holding meetings of the Examinations Board; - ensure that students are provided with the information relevant to them with regard to the conduct and regulation of assessments, including access to the assessment strategies relevant to their programme of study; - ensure that students are provided with the information relevant to them with regard to plagiarism policies and procedures; - ensure that Assessment Strategies are in place for all modules, stages and programmes under their remit, and that these strategies are regularly reviewed; - approving the assessment rubric for each module, in line with defined assessment activities and learning outcomes; - communicate the individual assessment process for each module to the relevant tutors and ensure their understanding of the process and their responsibilities in that process; - Communicating the plagiarism process to the tutors and ensuring they understand the process and their responsibilities in that process.
+- Ensure that all assessment entries are notified to the Examination Board/QQI by the required date(s). - Ensure that assessment results are communicated to the appropriate committees and Academic Council. - ❖ Ensure that examination question papers and appropriate assessment rubrics are prepared by internal assessors, sent in good time for approval by External Examiner(s) and printed in good time. - ❖ Ensure that appropriate examination accommodation arrangements are made for each student with an individual support need. - Ensure that assignments and examination answer scripts are examined by Internal and External Examiner(s) and that results for each student are made available for meetings of the Examination Board for the programme. - ❖ Ensure that accurate records with regard to continuous assessment are maintained and made available to External Examiner(s). - ❖ Liaise with the Manager of Academic Affairs to ensure proper arrangements are made for holding meetings of the Examination Board. - ❖ Ensure that students are provided with the information relevant to them with regard to the conduct and regulation of assessments, including access to the assessment strategies relevant to their programme of study. - Ensure that students are provided with the information relevant to them with regard to plagiarism policies and procedures. - Ensure that Assessment Strategies are in place for all modules, stages and programmes under their remit, and that these strategies are regularly reviewed. - ❖ Approving the assessment rubric for each module, in line with defined assessment activities and learning outcomes. - ❖ Communicate the individual assessment process for each module to the relevant tutors and ensure their understanding of the process and their responsibilities in that process. - Communicating the plagiarism process to the tutors and ensuring they understand the process and their responsibilities in that process.

-The day-to-day activities of the course delivery team, as described above, is supported at a quality assurance level by the Academic Council, and by several of its sub-committees:
+The day-to-day activities of the course delivery team, as described above, are supported at a quality assurance level by the Academic Council, and by several of its sub-committees: